 Access to Pulau Ubin is from Changi Ferry Terminal.
 Bum boats leave for the 15-minute journey once they have 12 passengers on board.
 Private hire is available at $30 per boat.

 THE PHYSICAL CHALLENGE: FOREST ADVENTURE

-Forest Adventure is currently upgrading for an even bigger and better experience so we say tip your teens out of bed and head over for an aerial treetop escapade.
+Forest Adventure has upgraded for an even bigger and better experience so we say tip your teens out of bed and head over for an aerial treetop escapade.
 Think wobbly logs, rope swings, rickety bridges and a couple of leaps of faith: the perfect excuse for your teen to show off.
 The HoneyKids team has tried out the Forest Adventure experience and it’s definitely for fearless types (energetic teens will probably think it’s a breeze), but zip lining over Bedok reservoir after mastering a challenge is an unforgettable thrill!

-Dedicated supervising instructors; Reserved area at Base Camp, themed birthday invitations, themed birthday cake with candles, water and soft drinks for up to 20 kids.
+The package: Dedicated supervising instructors; Reserved area at Base Camp, themed birthday invitations, themed birthday cake with candles, water and soft drinks for up to 20 kids.